Your baby will make his debut soon, but maybe you haven’t decided what type of Medela bottles you’ll use once he gets

 If there’s one thing that is guaranteed to make a mom mad – it’s having her precious breast milk leak all over the refrigerator.
 When you’re pumping, every last drop counts.
 You did have to basically torture your breasts after all.
 And your baby is relying on you for that milk.

-That’s why it’s essential for moms who use breast pumps to find the right collection bottles or bags to safety and hygienically store their milk until their baby needs it.
+That’s why it’s essential for moms who use breast pumps to find the right collection bottles or bags to safely and hygienically store their milk until their baby needs it.

 Enter the Medela Storage Bottles.
 Not only are they compatible with all Medela breast pumps but also the Calma bottles, making it easy to pump, store and feed into the same container.

 Medela Storage Bottles Review

 Medela storage bottles can be used to store breast milk in the refrigerator or freezer.
 These bottles come with screw-on lids that help cut down on leaks that you may experience with breast milk storage bags.
-Also unlike a bag, these bottles won’t be punctured if they are shoved around in the freezer.
+Also unlike a bag, these bottles won’t be punctured if they toss around in the freezer.

 This set collection includes: